KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 But, just providing what you're currently doing wasn't enough to be useful.
 The agent basically just skimmed over it, and unless explicitly asked, it didn't really use that information.

-So, I had to be more explicit: tell the agent how do behave differently, depending on what the context input was.
-Brainstormed together with my Codex, this is what we came up with:
+So, I had to be more explicit: tell the agent how to behave differently, depending on what the context input was.
+After brainstorming together with my Codex, this is what we came up with:

 | Layer | Description |
 | :---- | :---- |